Lbgraff/text-editor/README.md

 ## Description

 My motivation for this project was to learn about progressive web applications.
 I built this text editor application to gain experience building a PWA.
 I learned about creating a stand alone app.

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)